Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Discussion

 \paragraph{Theoretical analysis of the best-performing survival kernet variant} As our experimental results show, the best-performing variant of survival kernets sets pre-training and training data to be the same and also uses summary fine-tuning.
 However, neither of these are covered by our theoretical analysis.

-From a technical standpoint, sample splitting (i.e., having pre-training and training data be disjoint and moreover appear i.i.d.) is crucial in our theoretical analysis.
-Specifically, our proof of Theorem~\ref{thm:main-result} routinely uses the fact that the training embeddings $\widetilde{X}_{1}=\widehat{\phi}(X_{1}),\dots,\widetilde{X}_{n}=\widehat{\phi}(X_{n})$ appear i.i.d.
-If the pre-training and training data are actually the same, then the learned base neural net $\widehat{\phi}$ is a function of $X_{1},\dots,X_{n}$ (along with their observed times and event indicators), so the embeddings are no longer guaranteed to be independent.
+From a technical standpoint, sample splitting (i.e., having pre-training and training data be disjoint and moreover appear i.i.d.)~is crucial in our theoretical analysis.
+Specifically, our proof of Theorem~\ref{thm:main-result} routinely uses the fact that the training embedding vectors $\widetilde{X}_{1}=\widehat{\phi}(X_{1}),\dots,\widetilde{X}_{n}=\widehat{\phi}(X_{n})$ appear i.i.d.
+If the pre-training and training data are actually the same, then the learned base neural net $\widehat{\phi}$ is a function of $X_{1},\dots,X_{n}$ (along with their observed times and event indicators), so the embedding vectors are no longer guaranteed to be independent.
 We do not currently know of a good way to resolve this technical issue.
-We expect that a proof technique that can address this issue would be quite broadly applicable beyond analyzing survival kernets.
+We expect that a proof technique that can address this issue would be quite broadly applicable beyond analyzing survival kernets.\footnote{The idea of using sample splitting to get guarantees really is not limited to our problem setup.
+Another example of using sample splitting has been in decision forest regression, where a commonly used proof technique (e.g., \citealt{biau2012analysis,denil2014narrowing,wager2018estimation,athey2019generalized})---that translates into how the decision trees in the forest are trained---is to split the training data into two portions: the first portion is used to decide on branching rules for the decision trees, whereas the second portion is used to decide on predicted labels at the leaves of the trees.
+In practice, random forests are rarely trained using this sort of sample splitting and, in fact, this sample splitting empirically can worsen the model's prediction accuracy in some circumstances (e.g., see the UCI dataset experiments by~\citet{denil2014narrowing}).}